PRACTICE AREA

 This can be complex legal territory, especially with trade secrets and non-disclosures involved.
 That’s why you should talk to someone who knows the law – and fast.

 Our experienced discrimination attorneys can guide you in putting together the best case with the strongest evidence.
-Call us at (619) 330-5120 to get started now.
+Call us at (619) 330-5120 or fill out our online form to get started now.

 Age Discrimination in the Workplace